qooxdoo/qooxdoo/docs/development/debugging.md

 Included in the latter is `qx.dev.Debug.debugObject()` which will print out a complete recursive hierarchy (or up to some max level) of an object.

-This is taken from a interactive javascript console session:
+This is taken from an interactive javascript console session:

 ```text
 >>> var myTest = {a:1, b:[2,3], c:4}